 Orang National Park

-Orang National Park is known for its population of Rhino and Tiger.
+Orang National Park is known for its population of rhinos and tigers.
 It is sometimes referred to as Mini Kaziranga.
 The National Park has now been renamed and is officially called the Rajiv Gandhi Orang National Park.
-The forest was declared a Wildlife Sanctuary in 1985 and later as a National Park in 1999.
-The park is situated on the north bank of the Brahmaputra in Darrang & Sonitpur districts of Assam with an area of 78.80 sq. km.
+The forest was declared a Wildlife Sanctuary in 1985 and later a National Park in 1999.
+The park is situated on the north bank of the Brahmaputra in the Darrang & Sonitpur districts of Assam with an area of 78.80 sq. km.

 The avifauna population is also quite rich with the reported sighting of more than 222 species.
 There are migratory birds, water birds, predators, scavengers and game birds in the park.
 The Bengal Florican, Spot-billed Pelican, Black-necked Stork, Greater Adjutant Stork, Lesser Adjutant Stork, Wooly-necked Stork, Ruddy Shelduck, Gadwall, Mallard, Pintail, Pallas's Fishing Eagle etc can be seen here.